[Learning time: 3.5 mins]

-In the first video of my ecommerce replatform masterclass series, I give practical advice and insights on how to set-up your project and put sensible governance structures in place to give you the best chance of success.
+In the first video of our ecommerce replatforming masterclass series, James Gurd gives practical advice and insights on how to set-up your project and put sensible governance structures in place to give you the best chance of success.

 So, I’m going to talk through some of the practical things that need to be done to help you understand how you can start planning out your project.

 First of all, we need to define the project team, and that starts with a project sponsor.
 There has to be a board level, senior management sponsor on this, who has the decision-making ability to sign off project decisions without having to slow everything down because that decision has got to be pushed up to a higher level in order to be reviewed.

 So, board level sponsorship is critical.
 Without this, you’ll find that your project doesn’t get the support across the business it needs from other functional departments and that can really slow things down, and also massively compromise outputs.